A classic roast chicken recipe with a light and herby stuffing.

 Place the chicken in the centre of the oven and cook for 1 hour, then put the stuffing balls around the chicken and cook for a further 20-30 mins, or until the juices run clear when the chicken is pierced in the thickest part, and the stuffing balls have started to turn golden.
 For a more accurate check, use a probe thermometer and make sure the temperature is above 70°C.

-Remove the roasting tin from the oven and transfer chicken, stuffing balls and vegetables to a hot serving plate, cover loosely with foil and leave in a warm place for the meat to rest.
-Even though the chicken isn’t in the oven, it will continue to rise in temperature and should reach at least 72°C. To freeze: Pack leftover chicken into freezer bags when cold and freeze for up to 1 month.
+Remove the roasting tin from the oven and transfer chicken, stuffing balls and vegetables to a hot serving plate.
+Cover loosely with foil and leave in a warm place for the meat to rest.
+Even though the chicken isn’t in the oven, it will continue to rise in temperature and should reach at least 72°C.